matter-labs/zksync-web-era-docs/docs/api/js/getting-started.md

 const ethProvider = ethers.getDefaultProvider("rinkeby");
 ```

-## Creating a Wallet
+## Creating a wallet

 To control your account in zkSync, use the `zksync.Wallet` object.
 It can sign transactions with keys stored in
-`ethers.Wallet` and send transaction to zkSync network using `zksync.Provider`.
+`ethers.Wallet` and send transaction to the zkSync network using `zksync.Provider`.

 ```typescript
 // Derive zksync.Wallet from ethereum private key.